 Sofia Domeij - President of Swedish Biathlon Federation

 Dr. Kari Fasting - Norwegian School of Sports Science (Expert)

 Darya Leosh - Secretary General of Belarus Biathlon Federation (until June 2021)

 Greg McKenna - Head of Biathlon Integrity Union

-Karin Orgeldinger - Executive Board Member Sports and General Manager - Biathlon and Nordic Skiing DSV
+Karin Orgeldinger - former Executive Board Member Sports and General Manager - Biathlon and Nordic Skiing DSV

 Tapio Pukki - Secretary General of Finnish Biathlon Association

 Emőke Szőcs - Hungarian Team Coach (Nordic Director)

 Barbora Tomesova - Czech Biathlon Union, Sports Club NMNM

 In March 2021, the IBU released its new Gender Equality Strategy 2021-2026, which you can find below:IBU Gender Equality Strategy 2021-2026